mafe72/27c160-tl866-adapter/README.md

 ![Adapter when in use](images/adapter_in_use.jpg)

-If your are programming a 27C322 EPROMs,  move the switch to the **Position 27c322**, for 27C160 , 27C400 and 27C800 EPROMs in the **Position other**.
+If your are programming a 27C322 EPROMs, move the switch to the **Position 27c322**, for 27C160 , 27C400 and 27C800 EPROMs, switch must be in the **Position other**.

 ![Adapter mode](images/addapter_mode.jpg)